 Vacuum seal and protect from light with this Coffeevac canister from Amazon.

 This is the part where some people will tell you I don’t know what I’m talking about.
 And I’ll be the first to say that their reasoning isn’t invalid.
 Storing coffee in the freezer keeps moisture out, only while it is in the freezer.
 But the moment you take it out, physics happens, and condensation occurs.
 This means your coffee is in direct contact with water and that is a no go.

 Separate your coffee grounds/beans.
 When you purchase your coffee, it is best to buy it in bulk (because the cost is rising).
 When you get it home, separate it into smaller pouches that you can use either daily or weekly.
 It is important to only keep out enough to consume in about a week’s time.
 Otherwise, it will begin to lose its flavor.
 Doing this will allow you to have fresh coffee at all times regardless of when you purchased it.

 There is a reason coffee always comes to you in a vacuum sealed container.
 Keeping oxygen out is what keeps the freshness locked in.
 When you open your coffee to divvy up your weekly rations, you should vacuum seal each bag that you get.
 There is a nifty device that will help you with this.

 Vacuum sealing your coffee grounds is an absolute must.
 However, some people do not like to store it in the freezer even if vacuum packed and that is okay too.
 Once you have vacuum packed your coffee, you can just find a cool dark place in your home to store the coffee.
-My suggestion is to return it back to the can it came from, although there are some ceramic containers like this Priority Chef set, that can store your coffee while still looking elegant.
+My suggestion is to return it back to the can it came from, although there are some containers like the Kitchables canister that can store your coffee while still looking elegant.